-WASHINGTON –-(Ammoland.com)- The Theodore Roosevelt Conservation Partnership roundly praised a package of legislative measures important to sportsmen that was introduced in the U.S. Senate today.
+WASHINGTON –-(Ammoland.com)- The Theodore Roosevelt Conservation Partnership roundly praised a package of legislative measures important to sportsmen that were introduced in the U.S. Senate today.

 The Sportsmen’s Act of 2012, introduced by Sens.
 Jon Tester of Montana and John Thune of South Dakota, addresses public access and fish and wildlife habitat conservation issues of great concern to hunters and anglers.
 The package is being presented as an amendment to the Senate Farm Bill.